fastjs-team/core/.github/ISSUE_TEMPLATE/🚀-new-feature-.md

 ---
 name: "\U0001F680 New feature "
 about: Suggest an idea for fastjs-next
-title: 'Idea: '
+title: 'Feature: '
-labels: enhancement
+labels: 'Status: Needs Triage'
-assignees: ''
+assignees: 'dy-xiaodong2022'

 ---